NielsGrove/SQLAdmin/Infrastructure/Availability Group/ActiveDirectory.md

     * Do not delegate
 1) Accept the NETBIOS name "SQLBACON"
 1) Accept default folders
-    * ?
-ToDo: Create GPT partition with ReFS drive for higher resilience ?
 1) Start AD DS installation
     * Server will reboot
 1) Change password on administrator SuperNiels when prompted (BaconGuf42)